BlenderNeko/ComfyUI_ADV_CLIP_emb/README.md

 # Advanced CLIP Text Encode

-This repo contains 2 nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that allows for more control over the way prompt weighting should be interpreted.
-And let's you mix different embeddings.
+This repo contains 4 nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that allows for more control over the way prompt weighting should be interpreted.

+---

-## Advanced CLIP Text Encode node settings
+### BNK_CLIPTextEncodeAdvanced node settings
-To achieve this, an Advanced Clip Text Encode node is introduced with the following 2 settings:
+To achieve this, a CLIP Text Encode (Advanced) node is introduced with the following 2 settings:

-### token_normalization:
+#### token_normalization:
 determines how token weights are normalized.
 Currently supports the following options:
-- **none**: does not alter the weights
+- **none**: does not alter the weights.
-- **mean**: shifts weights such that the mean of all meaningful tokens becomes 1
+- **mean**: shifts weights such that the mean of all meaningful tokens becomes 1.
 - **length**: divides token weight of long words or embeddings between all the tokens.
 It does so in a manner that the magnitude of the weight change remains constant between different lengths of tokens.
-E.g. if a word is expressed as 3 tokens and it has a weight of 1.5 all tokens get a weight of around 1.29 because sqrt(3 * pow(0.35, 2)) = 0.5
+E.g. if a word is expressed as 3 tokens and it has a weight of 1.5 all tokens get a weight of around 1.29 because sqrt(3 * pow(0.35, 2)) = 0.5.
-- **length+mean**: divides token weight of long words, and then shifts the mean to 1
+- **length+mean**: divides token weight of long words, and then shifts the mean to 1.

-### weight_interpretation:
+#### weight_interpretation:
 Determines how up/down weighting should be handled.
 Currently supports the following options:
-- **comfy**: the default in ComfyUI, CLIP vectors are lerped between the prompt and a completely empty prompt
+- **comfy**: the default in ComfyUI, CLIP vectors are lerped between the prompt and a completely empty prompt.
 - **A1111**: CLip vectors are scaled by their weight
-- **compel**: Interprets weights the same as in [compel](https://github.com/damian0815/compel).
-Compel up-weights the same as comfy, but mixes masked embeddings to accomplish down-weighting (more on this later)
+- **compel**: Interprets weights similar to [compel](https://github.com/damian0815/compel).
+Compel up-weights the same as comfy, but mixes masked embeddings to accomplish down-weighting (more on this later).
 - **comfy++**: When up-weighting, each word is lerped between the prompt and a prompt where the word is masked off.
-When down-weighting uses the same method as compel.
+Additionally uses compel style down-weighting.
+- **down_weight**: rescales weights such that the maximum weight is one.
+This means that you will only ever be down-weighting.
+Uses compel style down-weighting.

 <details>
 <summary>